How long does it take to switch broadband provider? Tips before switching

-With everyone spending a lot more time at home right now, many UK households find their home broadband is being put under unprecedented levels of demand.
-And if you’re finding that your home broadband isn’t up to the task, then it might be time to think about moving to a new ISP (internet service provider).
+Everyone has spent a whole lot more time at home in recent times, and many UK households are still finding their home broadband is being put under unprecedented levels of demand.
+And if you're finding that your home broadband isn’t up to the task, then it might be time to think about moving to a new ISP (internet service provider).

 How long does it take to switch broadband provider?